Brian Keene: Awards

 In 2004 and 2005, Keene spearheaded a Books For Troops program, in which various horror authors supplied free, signed books to American troops serving in Iraq, Afghanistan, and elsewhere around the world.
 Keene was honored for this in 2005 by the 509th Logistics Fuels Flight Squadron based at Whiteman A.F.B. in Missouri.

 In 2014, an American flag was flown in Keene's honor in Afghanistan and presented to him by the United States Army International Security Assistance Force.

+Keene is one of the few writers who has spoken inside the headquarters of the Central Intelligence Agency in several closed sessions.

 Comics and graphic novels

 In 2006, three stories from Keene's Fear of Gravity were adapted in the graphic novel Brian Keene's FEAR.
 The stories were "Castaways", "Red Wood", and the award-winning "The King, in: Yellow".

 In 2008, Marvel Comics announced that Keene would be writing for them.
 His first project for the company was the four-issue limited series for their MAX imprint: Dead of Night: Devil-Slayer.

 Keene wrote the 25-issue series "The Last Zombie" for Antarctic Press.

 Keene's work for DC Comics has included Doom Patrol, the 2010 "DCU Halloween Special", and "Masters of the Universe: The Origin of Hordak".
 He was originally part of the writing team for Future's End but left the project along with writer Greg Rucka, also walking away from writing Animal Man and Booster Gold.

 In 2017, Keene returned to DC Comics to spearhead "DC House of Horror".